-When I stopped to consider five female saints, I thought of St. Therese of Lisieux, St. Teresa of Avila, St. Teresa of Calcutta, St. Agnes, and St. Clare.
-(I'll be honest, I'm on a bit of a "Theresa" kick right now!)
+When I stop to consider five female saints, I think of St. Therese of Lisieux, St. Teresa of Avila, St. Teresa of Calcutta (aka Mother Teresa), St. Agnes, and St. Clare.

-At least, I felt that way until I was walking through The Catholic Company warehouse just before Christmas and stumbled across a pretty incredible book.
+This quest was much easier said than done...until I was walking through The Catholic Company warehouse just before Christmas one year and stumbled across a pretty incredible book.

 1. Venerable Carla Ronci